endurantgames/cosmiclegends/src/classes/divine.md

 :   You're empowered with divine energy that crackles
     like electricity when you use Might.
-    Increase your maximum Might to 15.
+    Increase your maximum Might by 5.

 Skill of Artemis